sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image9]

-#### 3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+#### 3. Parameters of the Model

 For the training I used the Adam optimizer and an decreasing learning rate.
-Depend on the epoch the learning rate changes exponentially.
+Dependent on the current epoch the, the learning rate changes exponentially.
 Furthermore, I used a batch size of 128 and 100 epochs.
-After the training is finished
+After each epoch the model is saved if it is better (based on accuracy) than any previous one.
+By doing so we keep track of the best model we trained during the training process.

+Finally, the configuration of the best trained model is used for the prediction on new, unseen images.

 #### 4. Description of the approach taken for finding a solution

+I started by implementing a basic version of the LeNet architecture presented in the Udacity lectures.
+Based on this architecture I tried to optimize the performance of the model.
+Firstly, I added dropout layers and l2-regularizers for regularizatio in order to avoid overfitting.
+Furthermore, I played around with adding and removing dense layers.
+Finally, I decided to remove one dense layer which gave the best performance for me.

+Moreover, I used batch normalization to increase the independence of the single layers and improve the training speed.

 My final model results were:
 * training set accuracy of 97.6 %
 * validation set accuracy of 97.1 %
 * test set accuracy of 97.3 %

-If an iterative approach was chosen:
-* What was the first architecture that was tried and why was it chosen?
-* What were some problems with the initial architecture?
-* How was the architecture adjusted and why was it adjusted?
-Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
-One common justification for adjusting an architecture would be due to overfitting or underfitting.
-A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* Which parameters were tuned?
-How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

 ### Test a Model on New Images